-Turning Point will make copies of the proposed Local plan available to the public for review and comment beginning May 16, 2022 through June 17, 2022.
+The Plan will be made available on the Turning Point Site: www.turningpointwdb.org Turning Point will make copies of the proposed Local plan available to the public for review and comment beginning May 15, 2023 through June 14, 2024.
 Turning Point WDB will distribute copies of proposed Local Plan to board members, partners and guest at board meeting.
-Turning Point WDB will make local plan available on www.turningpointwdb.org website.